 - Not a specific soundproofing product – it can be difficult to find the right thing.

 Pros and Cons of Foam for Soundproofing

-Foam, on the other hand, is a dedicated soundproofing material.
+Foam, on the other hand, is a dedicated soundproofing material for floors.
 Generally, it performs well at its intended job, but here are the main pros and cons.

 - Ideal for reducing echo and reverberation.

 - Comes in different thicknesses for different uses.